centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/hosts-discovery.md

 1. In the job wizard at step four, or on the edition panel in the **Mappers** section, click on the **Edit** icon: ![image](../../assets/monitoring/discovery/host-discovery-edit.png#thumbnail1)

 2. Edit the fields you want, or even the type of mapper.
+See [Edit a discovery job](#edit-a-discovery-job).

 3. Click on **SAVE** to save the mapper.